samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

 Username: admin
 Password: Password!
 ```
 * Import grafana dashboards from the dashboard JSON files in the `grafana/dashboards` folder.
-For ease of access and central control of all Grafana files, the dashboards were moved.
+The dashboards were moved to the current directory above for ease of access and central control of all Grafana files.
+With the dashboards, depending on the data that needs to be reviewed, you can define key data quality metrics and monitor these regularly.
 * Shutdown the containers with `make down`

+Based on the solution provided by integrating PostgreSQL, DBT, and Grafana, we've established a robust data pipeline for data extraction, transformation, and visualization.

 ## Author
 - Samuel Arogbonlo - [GitHub](https://github.com/samuelarogbonlo)